Mark Kopec Now

 - Medications: Pain relievers and anti-inflammatory drugs may be prescribed to manage pain and reduce inflammation during the healing process.

-- Physical Therapy: Once the initial healing phase is complete, physical therapy exercises may be recommended to restore strength, flexibility, and range of motion.
+- Physical Therapy: Once the initial healing phase is complete, physical therapy exercises may then be recommended to restore strength, flexibility, and range of motion.

 - Surgical Treatment:

-- Open Reduction and Internal Fixation (ORIF): This procedure involves realigning the fractured bone fragments and securing them with screws, plates, or rods to promote proper healing.
+- Open Reduction and Internal Fixation (ORIF): This procedure involves realigning the fractured bone fragments and also securing them with screws, plates, or rods to promote proper healing.

-- Bone Grafting: In situations where there is a significant loss of bone or delayed healing, bone grafts may be utilized to promote bone regeneration.
+- Bone Grafting: In situations where there is a significant loss of bone or delayed healing, bone grafts may be utilized to specifically promote bone regeneration.

 Potential Complications: